 At Lushington Chiropractic in Eastbourne, we help many of our guests with lots of different neuromusculoskeletal (nerves, muscles and joints) problems and often provide lifestyle and health advice too.
-You may have heard of Turmeric as a supplement or seen it on our product shelf, but what is Turmeric and what are the benefits of taking it?
+You may have heard of Turmeric as a supplement or seen it on our product shelf.
+What is Turmeric and what are the benefits of taking it?

 To fully understand what the benefits of Turmeric are, we first need to talk about where the spice comes from and what is contained within the tablets in the supplement form.